20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 The only relevant part is the update_graph function that is triggered by the 'OnGraphDataUpdated' event dispatcher.

 This function receives as the 'platform' argument the Actor triggering the event.
-This Actor (that we will create in the next phase), expose the counters of the overlapping cubes.
+This Actor (that we will create in the next phase), exposes the counters of the overlapping cubes.
 We use that values to re-generate our pie chart and uploading it into texture memory whenever the event is triggered

 ### The "Plotter Platforms"